Americal Division: Vietnam

 The division became notorious after its 1st Platoon, Company C, 1st Battalion, 20th Infantry (11th Infantry Brigade) led by Lieutenant William Calley slaughtered hundreds of South Vietnamese civilians in the My Lai Massacre in March 1968.
 A helicopter crew from the division's 123rd Aviation Battalion, led by Hugh Thompson, Jr., attempted to intervene in the massacre and were later awarded the Soldier's Medal.
 Seymour Hersh broke the story of the massacre in November 1969, and a year later 14 officers – including Samuel W. Koster, the division's commanding officer – were charged with covering the massacre up.
 Most of the charges were later dropped, but Koster was subsequently demoted and stripped of his Distinguished Service Medal.
 Calley was charged, convicted and sentenced to life imprisonment and hard labor on 31 March 1971 for the murder of 22 Vietnamese civilians.
 President Richard Nixon soon intervened and on 1 April 1971 ordered Calley transferred from Fort Leavenworth to house arrest at Fort Benning, pending his appeal.
 Calley, the only person convicted, eventually served only three and half years of house arrest and was released in September 1974.

 Brigadier General John W. Donaldson was later tried for shooting civilians from helicopters on 13 separate incidents.
 Donaldson was the highest-ranking officer to undergo court-martial during the war, but charges were eventually dropped due to lack of evidence.
+These allegations were raised by helicopter pilots under his command, and senior military investigators alleged that senior commanders of the division including Donaldson had routinely "...bet in the morning how many people they could kill – old people, civilians, it didn't matter", but the investigation was closed due to a lack of evidence.

 On 28 March 1971, Vietcong sappers attacked Firebase Mary Ann, which was being transferred by the 1st Battalion, 46th Infantry Regiment to the ARVN, resulting in 33 US/ARVN killed.